Esterházy: Year-round cultural offering

 Striking and imposing, for centuries Esterházy Palace has been far more than the cultural heart of Eisenstadt.
 As Joseph Haydn’s former place of work, a cradle of Viennese Classicism and a venue for magnificent concerts and festivities, today the Palace attracts visitors as a museum and contemporary event location.
 Unique exhibits in a historical ambience invite guests to explore the collections of the House of Esterházy.

 The Esterházy private foundation’s claim to create a link between the past and the present and interpret history based on a contemporary approach is evident not only in the outstanding, innovative exhibitions at Esterházy Palace but also in the palace quarter.
-For example, the former court stables are now home to “Henrici,” a top restaurant serving Pannonian and Mediterranean cuisine.
+The “Henrici”, a superb restaurant serving Levantine cuisine with a new Pannonian twist, is located in the former court stables.
 Right next door, you can enjoy the splendid wines of the Burgenland at the “Selektion Vinothek Burgenland.”
 Or enjoy the regional treats of the season at the “Kulinarium Burgenland Market Hall.”
-The Herbstgold Festival will be held at Esterházy Palace from September 9 to 24, 2023.
+The HERBSTGOLD Festival will take place at Esterházy Palace from September 11 to 22, 2024.
 It will combine the aspects of classical, jazz and Balkan Roma music with food & wine and the tradition of the historic location.

 Forchtenstein Castle